 - Line 2 baking sheets with parchment paper.
 Cut the dough with a knife or cookie cutters into desired shapes and arrange on the prepared baking sheets.

-- Bake for 15 minutes.
+- Bake for 15 to 20 minutes until edge of the cookies slightly brown.
 Then cool on the baking sheet until firm.

 Making by hand

 - Sift the flour and leave the butter at room temperature until soft and beat until creamy with a rubber spatula.

 - Add the sugar and mix until well blended.

 - Add beaten egg little by little. (for 4 times) After each addition, well mix to combine.
 Then add the vanilla extract.

 - Add the shifted flour and incorporate with a rubber spatula until a dough forms.